How Much Antioxidants Do You Need Per Day?: Superfoods and Supplements to Hit Your Optimal Intake

 Many foods market their richness in antioxidants without any further explanation.
 The not-so-well-known unit for measuring the amount of antioxidants in foods and supplements is the ORAC or oxygen radical absorbance capacity.

 ORAC scores tend to be the highest for berries and spices (sometimes in the tens of thousands of units) and lower for highly processed foods.
-Furthermore, animal-based foods, such as seafood and meat, have even lower scores.
-In general, healthier foods have higher scores and less healthy foods have lower scores.
+Furthermore, animal-based foods, such as seafood and meat, have lower scores.
+In general, healthier (plant-based) foods have higher scores and less healthy foods have lower scores.

 How many ORAC units do you need per day?